Stem Cell Transplants

-The procedure is the same as for a standard allogeneic transplant, but the chemotherapy they give is lower doses and therefore does not entirely wipe out the bone marrow (hence the term non-myeloablative).
+The basic procedure is the same as for all three.
+The primary difference is the type of drugs used and the doses.
 More and more studies are showing that you don't need to give a myeloablative dose of chemotherapy because the donors immune system does a lot of the work killing the lymphoma.
 This is the Graft versus Lymphoma effect which is part of the GVHD discussed above.
 It is the "good" part of the GVHD.
 Therefore lower (safer) doses of chemotherapy is all that is needed, which drastically lowers the mortality rate, down to about 5-10% and still provides the potential for a cure.

 In this transplant the patient donates their own stem cells/marrow.
 You might think this sounds strange since the patient already has cancer.
 However there are two characteristics of NHL that are important to understand.
 First the patient who has NHL has cancer of the white blood cells that circulate in the lymphatic system.
 Therefore very few if any cancer cells are in the blood.
 Second, the aphaeresis procedure collects only stem cells not white blood cells.
 In theory there should not be any risk of collecting any cancer cells, but unfortunately theory and fact don't quite match.